List of Coronation Street characters introduced in 1960: Vera Lomax

 Vera Lomax is the daughter of Ena Sharples.
 Vera visits her mother occasionally but does not see her half as much as Ena would like, not that she would admit it.
 In March 1961, Vera leaves her son Colin in Ena's care for the afternoon (Colin was played by a young unknown, David Jones, who would rise to stardom as one of The Monkees.)
 At Christmas 1966, Vera makes her last visit; she is suffering from a terminal brain tumour which only Ena knows about.
 Vera dies a month later, leaving Ena devastated.

 In 2004, decades after her death, Norris Cole believes The Kabin is haunted by her ghost.
 The Kabin stands on the same site as the mission of Glad Tidings.
 A seance is held but Norris later discovers the "haunting" is caused by damp.

 Malcolm Wilkinson

-Malcolm Wilkinson dates Christine Hardman for a few weeks in 1960 until his decision to stay away following the death of Christine's mother May leads to her ending the relationship.
+Malcolm Wilkinson dates Christine Hardman for a few weeks until his decision to stay away following the death of Christine's mother May leads to her ending the relationship.

-May is upset when Christine doesn't want to see her boyfriend Malcolm Wilkinson anymore.
+May is upset when Christine does not want to see her boyfriend Malcolm anymore.
 Christine accuses Malcolm of being ashamed of her but he invites her to the rugby club dance.
-Malcolm and Christine go to the dance.
-After May dies, Christine is annoyed that Malcolm didn't see her over her mourning period and slams the door in his face.
+She accepts his invite and Malcolm and Christine go to the dance together.
+After May dies, Christine is annoyed that Malcolm did not come to see her whilst she was mourning and slams the door in his face.
 They split up.